ahinko/simple-k8s-backup/README.md

 A simple Docker container for backing up and restoring folders from within the container to a Minio server.
 This script is highly opinionated and tailored for my needs. **I take no responsibility so use this at your own risk.**

-My use case:

-* I have `persistent volumes` with RWX access mode in my Kubernetes cluster.
-This gives me the option to mount the volume to multiple pods.

 How the backup script in the container works:

 * The environment variable `BACKUP_NAME` is used to determine where the script will look for files to backup. `LOCAL_PATH` is the same as `/BACKUP_NAME` and `LOCAL_PATH` can not be changed or set using an environment variable